 While the AIC is indexed annually with the CPI, this incremental increase does not adequately reflect the increasing costs of providing education for geographically isolated children.
-Indeed, in 2021, due to the financial situation arising from the COVID-19 pandemic, the CPI decreased, resulting in no increase in the AIC payment, except for a small rise to the AIC Second Home Allowance.
-We request that the 2022-2023 Budget includes a significant increase to the AIC across all categories along with the alignment of the AIC with the Education Sub-index thereafter to truly reflect the costs of access to education for geographically isolated students.
+We request that the 2024/2025 Budget includes a significant increase to the AIC across all categories along with the alignment of the AIC with the Education Sub-index thereafter to truly reflect the costs of access to education for geographically isolated students.

-The issues
+Key issues